 One of the easiest ways to make sure your home is easier to keep clean is having a good declutter.
 Yes, a bit of clutter is fine, homely even, but too much and it becomes a trap for dust, dirt, and germs or even critters.
 How often do you empty your bookshelves and clean behind them?
 How often do you move DVDs out to get rid of the dust that’s gathered in the dark corners of your shelves?
 Rarely I bet.
 Things that get used a lot get cleaned.
 Those things that are just sitting in drawers or on shelves never get cleaned.
 Declutter so that there is less to worry about.

 We expect a lot from our appliances.
 A family with young children probably uses the washing machine, dryer, and dishwasher at least once a day.
 The vacuum cleaner gets a good work out at least once a week, sometimes multiple times a day.
 Over time, they become dirty and damaged and stop working at their best.
 Appliances can be expensive to replace, so instead find a good dryer repair service to keep your appliances working their best and help them to last longer.

 Get the Kids Involved

 Even young children can help with cleaning.
 Let them follow you around with a cloth, singing, dancing and having fun with you.
 Then, as they get older set them their own tasks that they are responsible for.

 Children will never clean up if it’s hard.
 So, make it easy.
 Check out some fun kids storage ideas, adding wheels and keeping things low so that they are easily accessible.

 Hire a Cleaner

 Have you ever heard the phrase “you either pay with your time or your money”?
 If you do something yourself, it costs you in time.
-If you really hate cleaning and you can afford it, why not hire a cleaner to come in for just a couple of hours once a month to tackle the bigger jobs?
+If you really hate cleaning and you can afford it, why not hire an Airbnb turnaround cleaning service to come in for just a couple of hours once a month to tackle the bigger jobs?
 You’ll save yourself time and stress!